 OptionsHouse is a good brokerage to consider if you’re looking for a low-cost option for your investing needs.
 I write this Optionshouse review as someone who has been using the platform for three years – which has provided me a good feel as to how the platform performs as a whole.
-I’m not a terribly active trader, though OptionsHouse is a great brokerage to look at if you’re interested in investing in options or are a somewhat active trader.
+I’m not a terribly active trader, though OptionsHouse is a good brokerage to look at if you’re interested in investing in options or are a somewhat active trader.

 With the number of online brokerages available, it can be difficult for many investors to know where they should start, especially when so many seem alike.
 With that in mind, I have had a great experience with OptionsHouse ever since I opened my first retirement account with them about three years ago.
 If you’d like to check out some of my other brokerage reviews, I’ve listed a few of them below: